twio142/Memos.widget/README.md

 | Create a new memo | ⌘N     |
 | Delete a memo     | ⌘W     |

-A new memo will appear on a random position on the screen.
+A new memo will appear at a random position on the screen.

 ## Dependencies

-This project requires `Node.js` to be installed on your machine.
+This project requires `node` to be installed on your machine.
 If you haven't already:

 ```bash
 brew install node
 ```

-After `Node.js` is installed, **enter the path to its executable in the `Memos.widget/Memos.jsx` file**.
+After `node` is installed, **enter the path to its executable in `index.jsx`**.
-The path to `Node.js` can be acquired by:
+The path to `node` can be acquired by:

 ```bash
 command -v node